 Date Written: November 10, 2020

-Riskier firms have lower prices (and higher book-to-market) exclusively due to the present value identity.
-For a small subset of firms, book equity is only a relatively bad proxy for expected cash flows).
-This theoretically explains (i) why the difference between the value and the size premiums significantly decreases and becomes negative as the price of risk; (ii) among portfolios formed in low price of risk states, SMB returns explain none of the variation in HML returns; (iii) for the remaining portfolios, a strong factor structure exists for the remaining portfolios, and (iii) why only among these portfolios, SMB returns span (without being spanned by) the HML returns.
-The hypothesis that there are (even indirect) stable economic relations between risk and market capitalization ("size") or book-to-market - often treated as an axiom in Finance - is theoretically inconsistent with the present value identity, especially for market capitalization, and also with the empirical evidence under fairly general conditions.
+Riskier firms have lower prices - and higher book-to-market - exclusively due to the present value identity.
+For a small subset of firms, book equity is a good proxy for expected cash flows.
+This is why (i) the difference between the value and size premiums significantly decreases and becomes negative with the price of risk; (ii) among portfolios formed in low price of risk states, SMB returns explain none of the variation in HML returns; (iii) for the remaining portfolios, a strong factor structure exists; and (iv) only among these portfolios, SMB returns span HML returns; and (v) the same SMB portfolios span the (stock) market portfolio.
+The hypothesis of (even indirect) stable economic relations between risk and market capitalization ("size") or book-to-market is theoretically inconsistent with the present value identity and inconsistent with the empirical evidence under fairly general conditions.
 There are no "missing factors" which size or book-to-market proxy for: Regressions that rely on size-related portfolios do not produce valid unconditional models of returns.

 Keywords: Size premium, value premium, correlation, causation, missing risk